KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

                           // - 'BTB'  ... emit a "by the book" format, placing the scripture FIRST (supporting order/search by scripture)
     entries: [ // series entries (in order of display) { // individual entry
-        divider:          string,   // ??
-DO WE WANT THIS?
-SPECIAL CASE: divider label entry (when used only param needed)

         publicationDate:  `Day mm/dd/yyyy`,          // devotion publication date label
                                                      // ...
 EX: `Sat 02/28/2026`
         topic:            `devotion topic here`,     // devotion topic